 First, select only toys that are specifically manufactured for birds.
 Keep in mind, though, that the fact that a toy is sold as a parrot toy does not guarantee its safety.
-Some of the toys commonly sold for parrots can be dangerous; they can cause serious accidents, the most common of which are catching a toe or a beak in the toy.
+Some of the toys commonly sold for parrots can be dangerous; they can cause serious accidents, the most common of which are catching a toe or a beak in the toy or choking.

 Examine closely all toys that you buy to make sure there are no spaces where your bird’s toes, feet or beak can get caught.
 Toys shouldn’t have sharp points, cracks, splinters, or slivers.
 Don’t use a toy with too many parts (which could become twisted or tangled), with tiny parts that could be pulled off, or with metal chains with tiny gaps in the links.
 If the toy just looks complicated, ﬂimsy or badly made, don’t use it.

 In addition, a toy must be made especially for the size parrot that you have.
-A cockatiel toy is always unsafe for a larger parrot like a macaw.
+A cockatiel toy is always unsafe for a larger parrot like a macaw because of the danger of choking and injury.
 Parrot toys are generally labeled for small, medium or large parrots.